mirhmousavi/Pois/README.md

-2. Pois knows when a domain is available or not so if you whois an unregistered domain you get DomainNotFoundError (this come from parsing major whois servers reponse for an unvalid domain)
+2. Pois knows when a domain is available or not so if you whois an unregistered domain you get DomainNotFoundError (this come from parsing major whois servers response for an unvalid domain and make a pattern for it)